67272-App-Design-Dev/lab4-choretracker-starter/README.md

     Note also that it is not using Factories (of course, we didn't tell ChatGPT we had factories or using FactoryBot).
 Again for a simple model like `Task` with few fields, we can create it all from scratch every time, but as the model gets larger, it'd be nice to have default values to work with and make the process of stamping out new objects easier and faster.

-    **In any case, once the tests for Tast all pass and are committed, switch back and merge with `main`.**
+    In any case, once the tests for Task all pass and are committed, switch back and merge with `main`.

 3. Switch back to the `models` branch.
 This time before doing any testing of `Chore` we are going use the Rails Console for testing.
 Start by accessing it in the command line with the command: